-Prior to entering private practice, Ray served as general counsel, secretary and vice president for multiple telecommunications and high technology companies located in the United States (CenturyLink, Qwest, Raytheon and Hughes), Australia (Tenix) and the United Kingdom (Invensys).
+Prior to entering private practice, Ray served for over 26 years as general counsel, secretary and vice president for multiple telecommunications and high technology companies located in the United States (CenturyLink, Qwest, Raytheon and Hughes), Australia (Tenix) and the United Kingdom (Invensys).

 Representative areas of experience include:

 - Proposal strategy and support in response to federal agency solicitations.

 - Domestic and international taxation, ethics and employment, and federal (FCC) and state (PUC) regulatory tariff issues relating to federal government contracts.

 - Drafting and negotiating proposals, contracts and agreements with the General Services Administration, Department of Defense and various defense, civilian and intelligence agencies.